CYCLING PERFORMANCE TIPS

 For those of you, especially triathletes, who have complex training schedules, this removes one additional worry factor about the interference of different training modalities and should make your planning easier.

 Another approach is to use one day a week for short intervals (i.e. five - 60 second and five - 90 second intervals) and a second for longer intervals (two - 3 minute and two - 5 minute intervals).
 Allow 3 to 5 minutes for recovery between intervals and don't forget a 20 to 30 minute warm up and a 15 minute cool down.
-It has been shown that as few as a half dozen 5 minute intervals (separated by one minute recoveries) during a 300 km training week will improve both time trial and peak performance.
+It has been shown that as few as a half dozen 5 minute intervals (with 1 minute recoveries) during a 300 km training week will improve both time trial and peak performance.

 Aim for a total time commitment per week of 10 hours.
 It's interesting that two of America's all-time great road riders, Greg LeMond and Connie Carpenter, both recommend the same total weekly training time -- 10 hours -- for fast recreational riders.
 They say if you devote that much to a mix to distance, speed, climbing and easy rides for recovery, you're likely to come close to your potential.
 And time on the bike seems to be the key, not the miles ridden.
 LeMond's Law is occasionally referred to in bike magazines.
 To paraphrase: when you record your daily workout, make your key entry the time you rode not how far you rode.
 The reason, says Greg, "twenty miles into a headwind is a lot different than 20 miles with a tailwind".
 The same holds for a ride in the hills vs. a ride on flat ground.